olwend/jvm-cucumber/Documentation.md

 Step definitions:
 For the Delete request you'll deleting data
 - To do this you'll want to set up the request by specifying a couple variables
-    - First, the Base Url, we will be using "https://reqres.in/api/"
+    - First, the Base Url, "https://reqres.in/api/"
     - Second, the kind of request, in this example we'll be using Delete
     - Third, the header, in this case we'll set the header as User Agent with a value of JavaBot
     - Finally, we can set it to build with the .build(); command, see the below example: